Agricultural Trade at the World Trade Organization

 Sanitary and Phytosanitary (SPS) Measures and Technical Barriers to Trade (TBT)

 The Office of Agricultural Affairs is responsible for negotiations and policy coordination regarding issues raised in the WTO SPS Committee, and issues raised in the WTO TBT Committee that are of relevance to agriculture.

-Sanitary or phytosanitary measures include all relevant regulations, requirements, and procedures used to ensure the safety of agricultural products for people, plants, and animals.
-This includes processes and production methods; testing, inspection, certification and approval procedures; quarantine treatments including relevant requirements associated with the transport of animals or plants, or with the materials necessary for their survival during transport; provisions on relevant statistical methods, sampling procedures and methods of risk assessment; and packaging and labeling requirements directly related to food safety.”
+SPS measures include all relevant regulations, requirements, and procedures used to ensure the safety of agricultural products for people, plants, and animals.
+This includes processes and production methods; testing, inspection, certification, and approval procedures; quarantine requirements for transporting animals or plants; procedures and methods of risk assessment; and packaging and labeling requirements related to food safety.

 WTO Members have the right to implement measures to achieve legitimate policy objectives, such as the protection of human health and safety, or protection of the environment.
 Technical regulations, standards, and conformity assessment procedures must be non-discriminatory and not create unnecessary obstacles to trade.
 TBT measures can take the form of product standards, testing requirements, and other technical requirements.
-As tariff barriers to industrial and agricultural trade have fallen, standards-related measures of this kind have emerged as a key concern.
-USTR actively seeks the prevention and removal of technical barriers to trade.
+As tariff barriers to agricultural trade have fallen, standards-related measures of this kind have emerged as a key impediment to market access.
+USTR actively seeks to prevent and remove unjustified technical barriers to trade.